What is Moneybox?

 How does Moneybox perform?

 Moneybox launched in 2016 so it hasn’t built a long-term track record yet.
 It is usually best to judge performance after three years or even five for those with a more long-term investment horizon.
-But the app has tracked how £1,000 invested in 2010 followed by contributions of £50 a month would have performed in its portfolios up to 2018.
+But the app has tracked how £1,000 invested in 2013 followed by contributions of £50 a month would have performed in its portfolios up to the end of 2022.

 Is Moneybox safe?

 Moneybox is regulated by the Financial Conduct Authority so must follow rules on transparency and treating customers fairly.
-Customer details are kept secure and banking logins are not stored by Moneybox.
-Instead it uses banking technology provider Yodlee to protect and store accounts.
+Customer details are kept secure and banking logins are not stored by Moneybox and it is a third-party provider of Open banking technology.
+This means that if you use the round-up feature your bank details are kept safe and are never shared with Moneybox.

 If you choose to invest then your money is of course at risk, as with any investment, from stock market fluctuations.
 But there is still Financial Services Compensation Scheme protection of up to £85,000 if a fund or savings account provider goes bust.